LaurentSmeets/blog4/content/projects/getthistowork.md

   "featured":true
 }

-GET THIS TO SHOW UP UNDER Projects. this works now.
+GET THIS TO SHOW UP UNDER Projects. this works now. or does it